jimmejardine/qiqqa-open-source/docs-src/Notes/FAQ/Qiqqa Sniffer, BibTeX grazing and Google Scholar RECAPTCHA and Access Denied site blocking errors.md

-# FAQ : Qiqqa Sniffer, BibTeX grazing and Google Scholar RECAPTCHA and Access Denied site blocking errors
+# FAQ : Qiqqa Sniffer, BibTeX grazing, Google Scholar RECAPTCHA and Access Denied site blocking errors

 ## Is Qiqqa Sniffer broken since Qiqqa went Open Source or when?

-The correct answer here is that **all versions of Qiqqa suffer the same issue** as this is not a Qiqqa issue but something **caused by Google and Google Scholar in particular: Google does not want any *robots* (computer applications with or without human supervision) to connect to their Scholar data**.
+The correct answer here is that **all versions of Qiqqa suffer the same issue** as this is not a Qiqqa issue but something **caused by Google and Google Scholar in particular: Google does not want any *robots* (computer applications *with* or without human supervision) to connect to their Scholar data**.

 Read on if you want to know more.